5 Letter Words That Start With GR

 graft

-Noun : (countable) A small shoot or scion of a tree inserted in another tree, the stock of which is to support and nourish it.
+Noun : (horticulture) A small shoot or scion of a tree inserted in another tree, the stock of which is to support and nourish it.
 The two unite and become one tree, but the graft determines the kind of fruit.

 grant

-Verb : (ditransitive) to give (permission or wish)
+Verb : (ditransitive) To give (permission or wish).

-Verb : (ditransitive) To give (bestow upon or confer, particularly in answer to prayer or request)
+Verb : (ditransitive) To give (bestow upon or confer, particularly in answer to prayer or request).

 Verb : (transitive) To agree with (someone) on (something); to accept (something) for the sake of argument; to admit to (someone) that (something) is true.